MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/deployment/ssis-node.md

 12. Add in the new DIXF Node.
 Follow these steps below:

 a)	In Service Fabric Explorer, select Cluster, and make a note of the Microsoft Service Fabric cluster version, e.g. 9.1.XXXX.XXXX
 b)	On one of the orchestrator nodes, open File Explorer.
-On the View tab, in the Show/hide group, make sure that the File name extensions and Hidden items check boxes are selected.
+On the View tab, in the Show/hide group, make sure that the **File name extensions** and **Hidden items** checkboxes are selected.
 c)	Expand drive C, and then drill down into the following folder.
 (Note that the bold parts of the path will vary, depending on the node name and setup.)
 d)	C:\ProgramData\SF\ORCH1\Fabric\work\Applications\__FabricSystem\_App4294967295\work\Store\131811633624852852
 e)	In the folder, you should see a list of folders for various versions of Service Fabric.